 Mrs. Jane Stanger

-Mrs. Stanger is a veteran teacher and administrator with over 29 years of experience teaching pre-school, elementary, middle and high school, as well as fulfilling various administrative roles.
-After graduating from Boston University where she earned her Bachelor's degree, Mrs. Kovel taught elementary secular studies, as well as middle and high school English Language Arts at the South Bend Hebrew Day School of South Bend, Indiana, Politz Hebrew Academy of Philadelphia, Ateres Bais Yaakov and Yeshiva Darchei Noam of Monsey, and Yeshiva Ketana of Manhattan, as well as being the Assistant Principal at Yeshiva of Spring Valley, Spring Valley, NY.
+Mrs. Stanger is a veteran teacher and administrator with over 30 years of experience teaching pre-school, elementary, middle and high school, as well as fulfilling various administrative roles.
+After graduating from Boston University where she earned her Bachelor's degree, Mrs. Stanger taught elementary secular studies, as well as middle and high school English Language Arts at the South Bend Hebrew Day School of South Bend, Indiana, Politz Hebrew Academy of Philadelphia, Ateres Bais Yaakov and Yeshiva Darchei Noam of Monsey, and Yeshiva Ketana of Manhattan, as well as being the Assistant Principal at Yeshiva of Spring Valley, Spring Valley, NY.
 Mrs. Stanger holds certificates from The Consortium Principal’s Training Program and The Harvard University Art of Leadership Program.
 Mrs. Stanger held the position of Assistant Principal here at The Jewish Foundation School for five years before returning to assume the role of principal.